George Rhys Hansen

 Born December 8, 1933, in Sandusky, he was the son of the late Albert and Helen (née Kopera) Hansen.
 George was a 1952 graduate of New London High School.
 He proudly served as a sergeant in the National Guard.

-George worked as a skilled millwright for General Motors for over forty years.
+George worked as a skilled millwright for General Motors for 41 1/2 years.
 He was a member of many organizations, including the Model T Club Bumps and Grinds Chapter of North Ridgeville, the Huron County Humane Society, the American Legion, Bronson Conservation League, the New London Historical Society, and the Firelands Historical Society.

 He was a talented woodworker and gardener.
 Other passions included Model T’s and German Shepherds.